 The further north or south - the greater the latitude from the equator the steeper the slope needs to be for ideal sunshine exposure and heating of the vines.
 The slope or inclination is measured as a percentage of elevation change over a horizontal distance.
-Therefore for example: a perfectly flat vineyard would have a slope of 0% and a vertical cliff would have a slope of 100%.
+For example: a perfectly flat vineyard would have a slope of 0% and a vertical cliff would have a slope of 100%.

 A slight to moderate slope of 5% to 10% is desirable for vineyard sites as it encourages the removal of denser cold air from the vineyard.
 Cold air is denser than warm air and will flow downhill, if there are no barriers to air movement such as trees or berms.
-Vineyards with a slope greater than 15% become much more difficult to manage, as it is hazardous to operate machinery on steep, fragile slopes and these sites can erode more easily.
+Vineyards with a slope greater than 15% become much more difficult to manage, as it is hazardous to operate machinery on steep, fragile slopes and these sites can also erode more easily.

 • Flat 0% – 2.5% : Easy to manage and harvest, little soil erosion, may be prone to cold air inversions in places with frost problems.

 • 2.5% – 5% : Allows for adequate air drainage; may have some small erosion concerns.

 • 5% – 7.5% : Allows for good air drainage; slightly more concerns of soil erosion; decisions on row orientation and equipment on slope.

 • 7.5% – 10% : Allows for excellent air drainage; erosion and nutrient loss can be of concern; issues for row orientation and limit for equipment usage.

 • 10% – 15% : Allows for excellent canopy air flow and drainage but with increasing erosion and nutrient loss concerns; likely becoming unsafe for heavy/large machinery usage without some form of terracing or self-leveling equipment, diversion ditches to control run off, and rows oriented perpendicular to slope.